Indhu1711/Excel-AtliQ-hardwares-Sales-Finance-Reports/README.md

 | United Kingdom | $34.2M | **45.1%** |
 | Germany | $12.0M | 26.2% ⚠️ |

 India drives the most revenue, but its margin is only **32%**.
-Smaller markets like New Zealand and Japan are far more profitable per dollar — a key insight for resource allocation decisions.
+Smaller markets like New Zealand and Japan are far more profitable which suggests an opportunity to improve pricing or cost efficiency in larger markets.

 ---